OData/WebApi/_posts/2016-08-05-04-26-modelbound-attribute.md

 }
 {% endhighlight %}

 The first attribute means all the property will be automatic select when there is no `$select` in the query, the second attribute means the property Secrete is not select-able.
+For example, request `localhost\odata\Users` will have the same response with `localhost\odata\Users?$select=Id,Name`

+##### Automatic Select on Derived Type

+If the target type of our request have some derived types which have automatic select property, then these property will show in the response if there is no `$select` query option, for example, request `localhost\odata\Users` will have the same response with `localhost\odata\Users?$select=Id,Name,SpecialUser/SpecialName` if the SpecinalName property in automatic select.

 #### Select Attribute on Navigation Property